New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Strategic Management: The Complete Guide (2026)

-The annual planning retreat produces a clear set of priorities.
-Leadership aligns on the vision.
-The slides look compelling.
-The strategy deck gets shared.
+Almost every organization can write a strategy.
+The annual planning retreat produces a clear set of priorities, leadership aligns on the vision, the slides look compelling, and the strategy deck gets shared.
+Then nothing happens.

-67% of well-formulated strategies fail due to poor execution, not flawed thinking.
-McKinsey research shows that 70% of strategic transformations fail at the execution stage, not at the strategy stage.
-The strategy was right.
-The execution was absent.
+Research consistently finds that well-formulated strategies fail at execution, not formulation — McKinsey research shows that 70% of strategic transformations fail at the execution stage, not the strategy stage.
+The strategy was right; the execution was absent.
+This is the defining problem of strategic management: not formulation but execution, not vision but translation.

 What Is Strategic Management?